-The Talent Investment Agency (TIA) grants the funds to employers through Michigan’s workforce system, commonly known as Michigan Works!
-Michigan Works!
-Agencies (MWA) Business Services staff conduct fact-finding sessions with employers to assess their talent skill gaps, suitable training providers and availability of federal funding sources.
-The MWA Business Services staff can then determine whether STTF grants would be appropriate to help close the skills gap.
-During the application period MWAs submit STTF applications to TIA on behalf of their partnering employer.
-For more information about the STTF, review the Program Overview, Fact Sheet, and Frequently Asked Questions.
+The Talent Investment Agency (TIA) awards the funds to employers through Michigan’s workforce system, commonly known as Michigan Works!
+Agencies (MWA).
+MWA Business Services staff conduct fact-finding sessions with employers to assess their talent skill gaps, suitable training providers and availability of federal funding sources.
+The MWA Business Services staff can then determine whether Talent Fund awards would be appropriate to help close the skills gap.
+During the application period MWAs submit Talent Fund applications to TIA on behalf of their partnering employer.

 Size of Companies Receiving STTF Awards